 This simple decision was one that made life very difficult for the initial settlers.
-The swampy land was not well-suited to agriculture and the settlement was surrounded by ~14,000 members of the Pohawtan Confederacy.
+The swampy land was not well-suited to agriculture and ~14,000 members of the Pohawtan Confederacy surrounded the settlement.
 While relations were initially amicable with the Pohawtans as the natives supplied and traded food, within a few years tensions arose and warfare was inevitable.

-In order to keep the colony afloat, several additional supply shipments were needed and the venture was anything but profitable.
+In order to keep the colony afloat, backers needed to send several additional supply shipments and the venture was anything but profitable.

 “Being thus left to our fortunes, it fortuned that within ten dayes scarce ten amongst us could either goe, or well stand, such extreame weaknes and sicknes oppressed us.”– John Smith

-The trials and tribulations of the early Jamestown colony are well-documented.
-Nearly 80% of colonists between 1609 and 1610 died during what’s known as the “Starving Time.”
-Despite almost becoming a failed colony itself, and in fact being completely abandoned for a day, an eventual third supply finally brought the workforce and leadership the colony needed.
+Despite almost becoming a failed colony itself, and in fact being completely abandoned for a day, an eventual third supply run finally brought the workforce and leadership the colony needed.